StevennYau/HTN-Frontend-Dev-Challenge/README.md

 To run this app on your local machine, you must:
 1. Clone this project repository
-2. cd into the project directory and `npm install` the dependencies
+2. cd into the project directory and `npm install` the dependencies.
+The npm commands require [node.js](https://nodejs.org/en/) to be installed.
 3. Run `npm start` in the command line
 4. Go to [localhost:3000](localhost:3000)

 ## Dependancies

 ### `npm run build`